jafarijason/ops_for_data_scientists/README.md

 <br >

-# how do you make the computer do what you want
+# How do you make the computer do what you want

 <ul>
     <li>